Stored Product Pest

 Misting

-Misting can use as a form of space treatment in warehouse to reduce the intensity of pest insects.
-The chemical can only kill any adult insect pest on the surface of stored products, it may have limited effectiveness against immature stages that are boring inside the commodities.
-This method is not applicable for HACCP certified factories.
+Misting can use as a form of Stored Product Pest Control in factory building, where this action reduces the intensity of the pest population in an instant treatment.
+Misting drawback is the chemical can only kill any adult insect pest on the surface of stored products, it may have limited effectiveness against immature stages that are boring inside the commodities.
+Follow up monitoring like pheromone traps, insect light traps can help to keep population in check.

 Cigarette Beetle